DavisPL-Teaching/261/lecture1/README.md

   (Every week to get the latest changes: `git stash` then `git pull`)
 - Also allows you to access the poll link we do in lecture.
 - You will need to complete HW0 to be able to run the code successfully.

+## Plan for today

+1. Announcements
+2. Start with a poll
+3. Finish demos from last time
+4. Introduction to program specifications

 ## Announcements